 “Every year, in the summer months, hundreds of whale sharks come to the Mexican Caribbean in search of a rich food source, eggs of little tunny/bonito.
 However, today the illegal fishing of little tunny and tuna threaten the arrival of these giants of the sea.”

 Jay Gittens – marine biologist/conservationist – http://www.whalesharkdiaries.com/:

 Since encountering my first whale shark in the year 2008, I have been completely captivated by them.
-Now I work pretty much full-time for the protection of this endangered species through collaborative research, awareness and education facilitated by responsible ecotourism in Mexico.
-Global whale shark numbers have decreased by over 50% in the last 75 years, pretty alarming for a species that has roamed the oceans for 60 million years or so.
+Global whale shark numbers have decreased by over 50% in the last 75 years which is pretty alarming for a species that has roamed the oceans for 60 million years or so.
 The time has never been more important to increase our understanding and social awareness of these amazing creatures of the sea.
-With all the great work being done globally, be it research, management or education, I am confident that whale sharks can and will eventually recover from their current endangered status.
+With all the great work being done globally – research, management, and education, I am confident that whale sharks can, and will eventually recover from their current endangered status.